sharwell/ha-tea-timer/docs/troubleshooting.md

 Something not working as expected?
 Use this checklist to diagnose the most common Tea Timer Card issues.

-## Missing or incorrect entity id
+## Entity missing or unavailable

-- **Symptom:** Card shows “Entity not found” or displays the wrong timer.
+- **Symptom:** Card shows one of the consolidated entity alerts:
+  - “This card isn’t set up yet.
+Add a timer entity in the card settings.”
+  - “The configured entity … isn’t a timer (or doesn’t exist).
+Choose a `timer.*` entity.”
+  - “The timer entity … is unavailable.
+Check that the helper exists and the `entity_id` is correct.”
 - **Diagnosis:**
+  1. If the message says the card isn’t set up, edit the Lovelace card and choose a timer helper (`timer.*`).
+  2. If it mentions the entity isn’t a timer, confirm the configured id starts with `timer.` instead of `sensor.` or another domain.
-  1. Open **Settings → Devices & services → Helpers** and confirm the timer helper exists.
+  3. If it calls out an unavailable timer, open **Settings → Devices & services → Helpers** and ensure the helper is enabled and retains the shown `entity_id`.
-  2. Copy the exact entity id (for example `timer.kitchen_tea`).
-  3. Inspect the Lovelace configuration and verify the `entity` value matches.
-- **Fix:** Update the card configuration and reload the dashboard.
-The card reconnects automatically when the entity id is corrected.
+- **Fix:** Update the configuration or helper based on the guidance above.
+The card hides the dial and presets until the entity reports a healthy state, then resumes normal operation automatically.

 ## WebSocket disconnected